THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 We now consider Isaac’s twin sons, Jacob and Esau.
 They cannot signify God

 because the three Persons of God are already represented.
-Their father Isaac
+Isaac typifies Jesus,

-represent all of humanity—but they represent two different kinds of humanity.
+humanity, but they signify two different kinds of humanity.

 As the firstborn son, Esau had the birthright to all the family possessions and